kelscahill/cahillscreative/wp-content/plugins/threewp-broadcast/readme.txt

 Below is a list of plugins that just will not work properly with Broadcast and / or its addons:

+* <a href="https://wordpress.org/plugins/cf-image-resizing/">Cloudflare Image Resizing</a> - Creates 404 errors for images.
 * <a href="https://wordpress.org/plugins/intuitive-custom-post-order/">Intuitive Custom Post Order</a> - Prevents broadcasting due to switch_to_blog() mismatch.
 * Post Type Switcher - Turns post types into attachments and vice versa.
 * <a href="https://wordpress.org/plugins/query-monitor/">Query Monitor</a> causes the queue data to increase exponentially.